List of tornadoes in Cleveland County, Oklahoma

 This is a list of tornadoes reported in Cleveland County, Oklahoma.
 Cleveland County is located in Tornado Alley and experiences tornadoes frequently.
 The city of Moore is located within the county and has been impacted by four violent tornadoes in recent history; they struck in 1999, 2003, 2010, and 2013.
 It is one of two places on earth with the most tornadoes per square mile.
 According to the National Centers for Environmental Information, since reliable records began in 1950, 120 tornadoes have impacted the county, causing at least $2.77 billion (USD not adjusted for inflation) in damages.
 Tornadoes before February 1, 2007, are rated on the Fujita scale while tornadoes after February 1, 2007, are rated on the Enhanced Fujita scale.
-The most recent tornado in Cleveland County was an EF1 tornado on May 6, 2024.
+Records from before 1950 are based largely on the work of historical tornado expert Thomas P. Grazulis, who documents significant tornadoes: those rated F2 or higher or which caused at least one fatality.
+The most recent tornado in Cleveland County, rated EF0 tornado, was on June 6, 2025.